sievericcardo/greenhouse_dt_project/README.md

 ##### **InfluxDB**

-If you are running a linux distribution there is no need to start influxDB manually, it will start automatically after the installation.
+If you are running a linux distribution, there is no need to start influxDB manually;
+it will start automatically after the installation.

 ##### **SMOL Scheduler**
 The entry point of the project is the [SMOL scheduler](#smol-scheduler), which is responsible for running the SMOL program and sending the digital shadow to the user (eventually through an interface).